Marco-Congedo/FourierAnalysis.jl/README.md

 [![](https://img.shields.io/badge/docs-dev-blue.svg)](https://Marco-Congedo.github.io/FourierAnalysis.jl/latest)

-**FourierAnalysis** is a [**Julia**](https://julialang.org/) package for performing the analysis of *real multivariate data* (e.g., time series) in the *frequency* domain and in the *time-frequency* domain.
+**FourierAnalysis** is a [**Julia**](https://julialang.org/) package for performing the analysis of *real multivariate data* (e.g., multivariate time series) in the *frequency* domain and in the *time-frequency* domain.
 In this endeavour it complements the [DSP](https://github.com/JuliaDSP/DSP.jl) package, based on [FFTW](https://github.com/JuliaMath/FFTW.jl) and [AbstractFFTs](https://github.com/JuliaMath/AbstractFFTs.jl), for which it provids a simple interface.